Raymice/spring-swift-exchange/README.md

 - Things to evaluate/change before production
   - Add check on the health of the app (/actuator/health)
   - Need to update properties before usage in production (opentelemetry, security, ...)
-- Explain error workflows:
-  - Unsupported files
-    - Warning log
-    - Update status of process in database
-    - Output in unsupported folder
-  - Retryable error
-    - Retry mechanism with backoff
-    - If limit is reached, act like non-retryable error
-  - Non-retryable error
-    - Error log
-    - Update status of process in database
-    - Output in error folder
-    - Dead letter queue
 - Explore sharding & partitioning for Postgres (Citrus)
 - Review all javadoc
 - Add websites references for each topic